rmboyce/arduino-autoclicker/README.md

 # arduino-autoclicker

 This is code for the Arduino Leonardo which extends the capabilities of a normal mouse.
-The Clickotron-5000 autoclicking device uses a Leonardo, a USB Host Shield board, and my custom board on top, with my code loaded on the Arduino.
+The Clickotron-5000 autoclicking device uses a Leonardo, a USB Host Shield board, and my custom board on top, with this code loaded on the Arduino.

 More details: [Clickotron-5000](https://www.google.com)